kevwu27/cse15l-lab-reports/labreport2.md

         assertArrayEquals(new String[]{"apple", "book", "dog", "evening", "hello"}, ListExamples.merge(list1, list2).toArray());
     }
 ```
   > This fails because there are more than two items in list two.
-The second item in the list2, "evening," will never get appended to the new list due to the infinite loop.
+The second item in the list2, "hello," will never get appended to the new list due to the infinite loop.

 **Non-Failure-Inducing Input (JUnit Test):**
 (This is within ListTests.java file)